awsdocs/amazon-eks-user-guide/doc_source/security_iam_service-with-iam.md

 For more information about the format of ARNs, see [Amazon resource names \(ARNs\) and AWS service namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

-For example, to specify the cluster with the name *my\-cluster* in your statement, use the following ARN:
+For example, to specify the cluster with the name `my-cluster` in your statement, use the following ARN:

 ```
 "Resource": "arn:aws:eks:region-code:111122223333:cluster/my-cluster"